Peace-Ada/Peace-Adaobi/README.md

 ### Key Insights

--Several medications are prescribed across multiple medical conditions, rather than being condition-specific
+1.  **Medication Overlap:** Analysis shows that several medications are prescribed across multiple medical conditions rather than being uniquely associated, suggesting standardized treatment protocols.

--Patients are evenly distributed across hospitals, genders, and blood types
+2.  **Demographic Parity:** Patients are spread relatively evenly across hospitals, genders, and blood types, indicating a broad and diverse service reach.

--Billing is relatively evenly distributed across six medical conditions, which is unusual given treatment complexity typically varies
+3.  **Billing Uniformity:** Surprisingly, billing is spread relatively evenly across all six medical conditions.
+This is unexpected as treatment complexity usually dictates cost variation; this suggests a potential flat-rate billing structure or standardized insurance reimbursements.

--Adults have the highest number of medical conditions, suggesting higher healthcare demand in this age group
+4.  **Age-Related Trends:** Adults (middle-aged) represent the demographic with the highest number of reported medical conditions.

 ### Business Implications